drewish/multivac/resume/index.md

 conferences.

-After sevearal years of working primarily with Drupal and PHP, I decided it was time to learn some new things and began focusing on Node JS and then Ruby and Rails.
+After sevearal years of working primarily with Drupal and PHP, I decided it was time to learn some new things and began focusing on NodeJS and then after Ruby and Rails.

 ## Experience